jeffdapaz/VisualChatGPTStudio/README.md

 ### 5.0.0

-- Added the ability to request the AI to call REST APIs on one or more endpoints through the Turbo Chat window.
+- Added the ability to request the AI to call REST and SOAP APIs on one or more endpoints through the Turbo Chat window.
 - Fixed git-worktree repository detection logic (thanks [Kryeker](https://github.com/Kryeker)).

 ### 4.0.0